 11.1 You can only pay for the Services using a debit or credit card, PayPal or Bank Transfer.
 We accept the following cards: Visa, MasterCard, American Express.

 11.2 Payment for the Services is in advance and may be made (i) monthly; (ii) annually; or (iii) triennially in advance, as specified in the Order Confirmation.
 We will not charge your debit card or credit card until we send you an Order Confirmation.

 11.3 If you fail to make any payment due to us under this Contract by the due date (plus 7 days) then, without limiting our remedies under clause 11, you shall pay a fixed late fee on the overdue amount at whichever is the greater of 3% or £5.
 You shall pay the penalty charge interest together with the overdue amount.

 12.1 Either party (the "Non-defaulting Party") shall be able to terminate this Contract immediately in the event that the other:

-12.1.1 commits a material breach of any of its obligations under this Contract and has not remedied such breach (if capable of remedy) within twenty eight days of request from the Non-defaulting Party for remedy by serving written notice; or
+12.1.1 commits a material breach of any of its obligations under this Contract and has not remedied such breach (if capable of remedy) within twenty-eight days of a request from the Non-defaulting Party for remedy by serving written notice; or

 12.2 Without prejudice to any rights that have accrued under a Contract or any of its rights or remedies, either party may terminate a Contract on giving not less than 30 days written notice to the other party.
 Notwithstanding the foregoing, if you have agreed and paid for an annual Service, we shall not be obliged to refund any pro rated payments if you cancel during the annual term.